 Migration steps

-Self-host Daytona OSS or sign up for Cloud (15-day trial).
+Self-host Daytona OSS from GitHub, or sign up at daytona.io and start a Cloud trial.

 Strengths